GuideLayer

 Local AI Assistant for Mac

 Local-first, not fully offline.
-GuideLayer runs on your Claude Code and Codex sign-ins before any metered API fallback.
+GuideLayer runs on your Codex subscription or Claude API key before any metered fallback.

 "Local AI" gets used for everything from fully offline Llama installs to chat apps that happen to have a Mac client.
 The details matter.

-GuideLayer is local-first: it runs on your Mac, stores encrypted data on your Mac, and routes inference through your Claude Code and Codex sign-ins before any metered cloud fallback.
+GuideLayer is local-first: it runs on your Mac, stores encrypted data on your Mac, and can route inference through your Codex subscription, or Claude API key, the same privacy frame as our private AI assistant page.

 What actually works

-Primary inference path uses subscriptions already on the device.
-No extra per-token bill from GuideLayer for daily use.
+Primary inference path uses Codex or a Claude API key already on the device.
+No extra model bill from GuideLayer for daily use.

 Data stays on device